thesheps/veryunsexy/PITCHME.md

 # Very Unsexy

-An [ugly] series of technical software development workshops.
+An [unglamorous] series of technical software development workshops.